-I am decidedly a multimedia artist: A web designer/programmer, graphic designer, painter, illustrator, film maker...
+I am decidedly a multimedia artist: A painter/illustrator, web designer/programmer, graphic designer, motion and sound maker...
 A cross-roads artist where elements have discussions and collaborate.

 The majority of my work has been visual, both screen-based and physical, often incorporating type, mostly 2-D, sometimes static, but often in motion.
 Much of it has been interactive.

 To see for yourself, please select an image to launch the gallery:

 I love communication and communication design, and I also love out-and-out experimentation.
 I share art, sell art, and keep art — but at heart, I make it just to make it.
 Although in recent years web design and illustration have been focal, I remain active in an array of mutually supportive forms.